If you’re at a loss on where to begin with essential oils, lavender essential oil may be the best choice.

 “No wonder they ban more than 1,300 chemicals from use in lotions, soaps, toothpaste, cosmetics and other personal care products.
-The U.S. bans 11.”
-Dr. Julia Brody
+The U.S. bans 11.” by Dr. Julia Brody

 Imagine??
 More than 1,300 chemicals??!
 And the U.S. bans just 11??!
 Oh well, let’s just get back into the topic.

-So, lavender essential oil is the perfect place to start with essential oils and a must-have in every home.
+So, Lavender essential oil is the PERFECT place to start with essential oils and a must-have in every home.
 This popular essential oil soothes and nourishes all skin types and is easy to incorporate into your skin care regimen every day.
 It has also been documented to improve concentration and mental acuity.

 My suggested usage: